Menu Close

 Several new aliens are becoming established locally – Galinsoga parviflora in Suttons Trial Grounds, Lepidium draba, now quite common along the railway and on waste land; Lotus siloquosus in a field near Henley, and less abundantly near Basildon.
 Adder’s Tongue, Ophioglossum vulgatum, a plant on the decrease, has been found in two new Oxfordshire localities this year.
 It was first seen near Cookley Green by Miss L.E.
 Cobb, and later near Nettlebed by Mrs Simmonds.
 This plant is inconspicuous so is probably often overlooked.
 Records for the allied British species the Moonwort Botrychium lunaria are also required.

-Extract from the ENTOMOLOGICAL report
+Extract from the Entomological report

 by Mr. C. Runge